July 9th, 2019 Last Updated on: February 16th, 2022

 2. Heinz History Center, Pittsburgh, PA

 This impressive center of Western Pennsylvanian history includes several museums, from the main Heinz History Center to the Western Pennsylvania Sports Museum.
-However, its spot in this list of Native American peoples museums is due to its stunning Fort Pitt Museum, which is home to historic galleries, living history reenactments, and exhibitions exploring the French and Indian War.
-Within its galleries and exhibitions, the relationship between Native Americans and the French and English who all competed for the land are explored.
-This center is also affiliated with the Meadowcroft Rockshelter and Historic Village, which is an unbelievable archeological treasure: the oldest known site of human habitation in North America used continuously by the Native Americans until the 18th century.
+However, its spot in this list of Native American museums is due to its stunning Fort Pitt Museum, which is home to historic galleries, living historical reenactments, and exhibitions exploring the French and Indian War.
+Within its galleries and exhibitions, the relationship between Native peoples and the French and English who all competed for the land are explored.
+This center is also affiliated with the Meadowcroft Rockshelter and Historic Village, which is an unbelievable archeological treasure: the oldest known site of human habitation in North America used continuously by the Native peoples until the 18th century.

 3. Ah-Tah-Thi-Ki, Clewiston, FL